 A number of companies offer voluntary private health insurance in Ireland.

 The Voluntary Health Insurance Board (VHI) is the largest provider of voluntary private health insurance.
 It is a statutory body whose board is appointed by the Minister for Health.
-Laya Healthcare, formerly QUINN-healthcare, Hibernian Aviva, GloHealth and HSF Health Plan (does not provide cover for hospital in-patient costs) also operate as voluntary private health insurance providers in Ireland.
+Laya Healthcare, formerly QUINN-healthcare, Aviva, GloHealth and HSF Health Plan (does not provide cover for hospital in-patient costs) also operate as voluntary private health insurance providers in Ireland.
 There are a number of long-established health insurance providers that deal only with particular groups of employees; membership is confined to employees and retired employees and their dependants.
 These schemes are known as restricted membership schemes.
 Examples include the Gardaí, prison officers and ESB employees.
 The rules governing health insurance apply equally to all providers with some limited exceptions for the restricted membership schemes.

 Health insurance is used to pay for private care in hospital or from various health professionals in hospitals or in their practices.
 The arrangements vary from one company to another but most companies have agreements with hospitals that the company will pay the hospital directly.
-In general, you pay the health professional and then claim from the health insurance company.
+In general, for outpatient costs you pay the health professional and then claim from the health insurance company.
 You should check with your own company as to exactly what procedures they use.

 All private health insurance providers must be registered with the Health Insurance Authority.
 Typically, insurers must also satisfy various prudential requirements, which are appropriate to the Central Bank of Ireland - these are requirements that apply generally to all insurance and financial services companies and relate to matters like their financial operation and their investment policies.
-While VHI is currently exempt from meeting these requirements, it does maintain a significant level of reserves, well above the minimum level required under the relevant EU legislation and is now obliged to reserve so as to attain authorisation by the year 2012.

 At present, companies that are offering cover for in-patient hospital services must offer a minimum level of benefits.
 They must provide a minimum level of cover in respect of: